teuk/mediabot_v3/README.md

   Read COMMANDS file to know how to register it at first use and refer to bot log file to know what is going on.

+  The full documentation is in the Wiki section : https://github.com/teuk/mediabot_v3/wiki

 # Mediabot